Skip to main content

 Rams, Eagles to Meet in Matchup of NFC Divisional Leaders

-Check out photos of the Rams taking on the Eagles throughout the years.
+Ahead of Sunday's primetime Week 12 matchup at SoFi Stadium, take a look through photos of the Los Angeles Rams taking on the Philadelphia Eagles throughout the years.

 Leader of the NFC West vs. leader of the NFC East.
 No. 1 overall vs. No. 2 overall in the 2016 NFL Draft.
 Highest-scoring offense vs. highest-scoring offense.